-Hypoperfusions of the heart can be caused by many factors.
+No symptoms?
+Many patients are asymptomatic at the time of diagnosis.
+Early detection of underlying conditions is absolutely key for a good prognosis.
+Cardisiography can detect many of these conditions that often go unnoticed, or at least provide an indication of their existence.
 This information serves as general guidance and should not be used as a self-diagnosis or self-treatment.
 It should not be considered as a replacement for visiting your GP!

 A stenosis is a restriction of blood vessels or other hollow organs.
 Causes, symptoms, diagnosis and treatment depend on the location and clinical findings.
 Blood vessel stenoses are mostly caused by arteriosclerosis (calcification) but they can also be the result of injury or inflammation.
 For coronary heart disease (CHD), stenoses can often be detected by anginose discomfort (angina pectoris).
 A stenosis is often the precursor to a closure leading to an acute heart attack.

 Angina pectoris is a paroxysmal pain in the chest caused by temporary disruption to circulation to the heart.
 This is usually caused by a narrowing of one or more coronary vessels.
 Angina pectoris is therefore not an illness in itself but rather a symptom/name for the clinical symptoms of an acute coronary insufficiency.